jimdigriz/bratwurst/board/lantiq/td-w8980/README.md

 # Preflight

+You will need:
-It is *strongly* recommended you have a serial console (see below) working.
+ * the serial console (see below) working

-You will need a TFTP client.

-Plug in your workstation over Ethernet, and assign yourself a static IP in the range `192.168.1.{2...254}/24`.

-## Debian

-    sudo apt-get install --no-install-recommends -yy tftp
+ * an TFTP server (Debian users can type `sudo apt-get install --no-install-recommends -yy tftp`)
+ * your workstation plugged in via Ethernet, and assigned with the static IP `192.168.1.100/24` (if you want to change this, you will need to run `setenv` for `ipaddr` and `serverip`)

 # Building